anselmobattisti/speed-network-service-mesh/scripts/DNS/README.md

 # CORE DNS

-Enable that the services executed in one cluster could be accessed by another cluster.
+Enable that the services executed in one cluster could be accessed by another cluster using a name instead of the IP.

 ## Check if DNS is configured